An amazing new San Francisco history film is launching this summer and already is winning awards at early screenings

 Cenac’s exploration of NRA representation in American movies

-The NRA was founded 1871 to better prepare American freemen (e.g. emancipated slaves) for defense of their nation against rebellion and infringement of civil rights (e.g. white supremacists).
+This was a far cry from political relations when the NRA was founded 1871 in New York to better prepare American freemen (e.g. emancipated slaves) to defend their nation against rebellion.
+In other words the NRA was to help blacks prevent infringements of their civil rights (e.g. political sabotage by white supremacists).

 A UCLA law professor tried to frame it like this in his 2011 Atlantic article called “The Secret History of Guns”:

 Wingate and Church had fought for the North in the Civil War and been shocked by the poor shooting skills of city-bred Union soldiers.

 Unfortunately the law professor gets it right (marksmanship was the concern), while also being wrong; it was not about being born in a city, it was about race.
 It’s understandable why some believe cities reduced a person’s need for hunting, therefore reduced their related skill with hunting equipment.
 However hunting for rural communities never was a “life and death” drama that outsiders like to portray it as (crops, traps and lines work just fine with lower cost/risk for staying alive, thank you), whereas defending oneself from racist angry mobs always has been about survival.

 This law professor still makes many good points about the NRA from a legal standpoint.
 Here, for another example, is how he hammers on the lack of any real 2nd Amendment focus in the organization.

 For most of its history, the NRA completely ignored the Second Amendment.
 If you go through old issues of the NRA’s signature publication, American Rifleman, from the 1940s and 1950s, you can read issue after issue without finding a single mention of the Second Amendment.
 The organization was focused on marksmanship and hunting, not shooting down gun control.